Ofcom's Broadcasting Code governs what can be aired on TV and radio.

 The Code was drawn up following extensive research amongst viewers, listeners and broadcasters – and we received more than 900 responses to our public consultation.

-Since 2005 the Code has been revised on a number occasions, including clarifying rules around audience competitions and voting, the broadcast of sexual material rules and product placement.
+Since 2005 the Code has been revised a number of times.
+Ofcom has clarified rules around audience competitions and voting, amended rules on the broadcast of sexual material, and added new rules on product placement, and on hate speech and abusive content.
+In April 2017 certain sections of the Code were extended to cover BBC programmes.

 There's a whole section of the Broadcasting Code dedicated to protecting children from unsuitable content on TV and radio, including rules about the 9pm watershed on TV.